-Personalized LLM-Assisted Storytelling
+Personalized AI-Assisted Storytelling

 This intervention, rooted in Helper Therapy and reflective practices, is aimed at reduce symptoms of depression in adults by fostering community connection and a sense of self-awareness.
 By encouraging individuals to share their personal challenges and coping mechanisms, the activity may enhance emotional resilience and promote empathy, helping participants feel less isolated.